abhibongale/dataexplained/_posts/2018-10-16-economic-guide-to-picking-a-college-major.md

 {% endhighlight %}

 My first instinct will be Engineering and Computer & Mathematics will be outliers. (they are too away from the center).
 Health is also a outlier(Simpson paradox).
-Seems lik a negative correlation.
+Seems like a negative correlation.

 {% highlight r %}